 flow-sampling-Creates a GigaSMART operation that uses FlowVUE to perform subscriber-based IP sampling.
 Use the gsparams command to specify the type of subscribers that are sampled (inner or outer IP addresses), the rate at which they are sampled, the IP ranges themselves, and the timeout values for any idle devices.
 These settings are unique for each GigaSMART engine group-they cannot be configured on a per-map basis.

-(config) # gsop alias gsfvue flow-ops flow-sampling port-list gsgrp2 gtp-flowsample-Enables GTP flow sampling.
+(config) # gsop alias gsfvue flow-ops flow-sampling port-list gsgrp2

 Refer to the "GigaSMART FlowVUE" section in the GigaVUE-FM User's Guide for details and examples.